abhaysaraswat/SAPDO/README.md

 ### 🛠️ Technical Features
 - **Supabase Integration**: Seamless integration with Supabase for database management
+- **DuckDB & Parquet**: Support for wide datasets with thousands of columns
+- **Vector Search**: Semantic search for columns in large datasets
 - **OpenAI Integration**: Leverages OpenAI's function calling capabilities for intelligent queries
 - **Modern UI**: Clean, responsive interface built with Next.js and Material UI
 - **API-First Design**: Well-structured API endpoints for all functionality